 - Search for everyone who gave a donation of more then $500.

-- Conduct a second search of everyone who is in the first group you created.
+- Conduct a second search with the same criteria.

 - Make a smart group called 'Mailing List: Large Donors"

 Now, you can always search for "Fundraising: Large Donors" and know you will get an accurate count, while any of your donors are free to unsubscribe from the mailing list version of the group.